-Diminished Value Lawyer in Queens, NY
+Diminished Value Claims in New York

-A vehicle that has been repaired after being in a crash is worth less than it was before the accident if it is sold.
-This is true regardless of how well your vehicle has been repaired and how good it looks.
 If someone else was responsible for the damage to your vehicle, you may be able to seek diminished value compensation when filing a property damage claim.

 In most car accident claims, the majority of compensation sought is for medical expenses incurred due to personal injuries suffered in the crash.
 New York requires motorists to file initial claims for coverage of injuries against their own Personal Injury Protection policies.
 But Personal Injury Protection policies do not cover vehicle damage.